 Practice everything you can in this safe zone — changing gears, accelerating, braking, turning, signaling, and parking.
 If you have the space, set up a mini-circuit with improvised stop signs.
 Make sure the driver-in-training has a good grasp of where the car is relative to its surroundings and is paying attention.

 The more practice your teenager gets when they learn to drive, the safer they’ll be (and the safer you’ll feel) around other cars.
+Safe driving habits may even qualify them for a car insurance discount.

 2. Get ready to hit the open road